yashveer98/yashveer98/README.md

 - 👋 Hi, I’m @yashveer98
 - 👀 I’m interested in ...
 Robots and cars and stuff.
-- 🌱 I’m currently learning ...
-Android app development with kotlin
+- 🌱 I’m currently learning ... bleeding edge tech in web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---